-According to Barton, from the original pictograms the signs developed in four different ways: (1) by simplification and conventionalization of the pictographs, (2) through the formation of new signs by combining pictographs, (3) by the creation of signs through the survival of the variant forms of a single pictograph, and (4) by blending two or more originally distinct pictographs into one sign.
+According to Barton2, from the original pictograms the signs developed in four different ways: (1) by simplification and conventionalization of the pictographs, (2) through the formation of new signs by combining pictographs, (3) by the creation of signs through the survival of the variant forms of a single pictograph, and (4) by blending two or more originally distinct pictographs into one sign.

-&lt;sup>1This article was first published in the Hindustan Times, dated February 28, 1954.
+1This article was first published in the Hindustan Times, dated February 28, 1954.

-&lt;sup>2Barton, Origin and Development of Babylonian Writing, p.
+Barton, Origin and Development of Babylonian Writing, p.
 15.